 How Web3 Will Change the Future of Digital Advertising

-An analysis of how Web3 is poised to disrupt the digital advertising industry, moving from a surveillance-based model to one centered on user privacy, consent, and direct compensation.
+An analysis of how Web3 is poised to disrupt the digital advertising industry, moving from a surveillance-based model to one centered on user privacy.

 The digital advertising industry, dominated by giants like Google and Meta, is the engine of the Web2 internet.
 It's a multi-trillion dollar market built on a simple, powerful, and problematic model: surveillance.
 These platforms offer "free" services in exchange for the right to track our behavior, package our data, and sell our attention to the highest-bidding advertiser.
 Web3, with its foundational principles of user ownership, privacy, and decentralization, presents a fundamental challenge to this model and offers a glimpse into a very different future for digital advertising.